w3f/polkadot-spec/docs/chap-runtime-api.md

 Return
 - The header of the new block as defined in [Definition -def-num-ref-](chap-state#defn-block-header).

-### C.6.3. `BlockBuilder_inherent_extrinisics`: {#defn-rt-builder-inherent-extrinsics}
+### -sec-num- `BlockBuilder_inherent_extrinisics`: {#defn-rt-builder-inherent-extrinsics}

-Generates the inherent extrinsics, which are explained in more detail in [Section 2.3.3](chap-state#sect-inherents).
+Generates the inherent extrinsics, which are explained in more detail in [Section -sec-num-ref-](chap-state#sect-inherents).
 This function takes a SCALE-encoded hash table as defined in [Definition -def-num-ref-](id-cryptography-encoding#defn-scale-list) and returns an array of extrinsics.
-The Polkadot Host must submit each of those to the `BlockBuilder_apply_extrinsic`, described in [Section C.6.1](chap-runtime-api#sect-rte-apply-extrinsic).
+The Polkadot Host must submit each of those to the `BlockBuilder_apply_extrinsic`, described in [Section -sec-num-ref-](chap-runtime-api#sect-rte-apply-extrinsic).
 This procedure is outlined in [Build-Block](sect-block-production#algo-build-block).

 Arguments
 - A Inherents-Data structure as defined in [Definition -def-num-ref-](chap-state#defn-inherent-data).